arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 ## Java Program Structure

 Any Java program consists of at least one **class**.
-The program we will discuss and create today will be comprised of exactly one class.
+The programs we will discuss and create today will each be comprised of exactly one class.
 We'll spend more time covering exactly what a class is and how classes interact in future labs.

-Each class has a **name**, also known as an **identifier**; we'll go over what qualities identifiers must have to be valid later in this lab.
+Each class has a name, also known as an **identifier**; we'll go over what qualities identifiers must have to be valid later in this lab.

 Each class also has a **body**, denoted with a set of curly braces `{}`.
 Everything inside the curly braces is part of the class, and is said to be in the **scope** of the class.